A Guide to Kind Knitting

 Could this yarn be made from alternative materials?

-If so, you will find a list of common alternative materials in the guide.
+Yes, and you can find a list of common alternative materials in the guide.

-Does it have to be merino wool?
+Does it have to be Merino wool?

 Find out about knitting wool brands and retailers.
 If your favourite brands or retailers publicly oppose live lamb cutting and the wool has one of the following labels, then you can be relatively sure that your wool is mulesing-free (live lamb cutting-free).